S. N. Bose founded quantum statistics in 1924 when he discovered a new way to derive Planck’s radiation law.

 Bose decided he wanted to remain in academia.
 He enrolled for a master’s degree in Applied Mathematics at the University of Calcutta.
 In 1915, age 21, he graduated at the top of his class.
 He also learned enough scientific German and French to read works published in these languages.

 Any modern scholar at this stage in their career would enroll for a Ph.D. degree; this would be a straightforward process.
 However, it was less straightforward for Bose.
 For a start, World War 1 had begun in 1914, and European scientific journals were now arriving in India infrequently.
 This was frustrating, because physics in Europe seemed to be alive with new possibilities in quantum theories, atomic theories, and relativity.
 Another difficulty was that Ph.D. degree programs were new to the University of Calcutta.

 However, things were beginning to look up for Bose and other young Indians in Calcutta who wished to study science as postgraduates.
-Sir Asutosh Mookerji, Vice Chancellor of the University of Calcutta, and a mathematician, had been donated a large amount of money by two Calcutta lawyers to promote advanced education for Indians.
+Sir Asutosh Mookerji, mathematician, and Vice Chancellor of the University of Calcutta, had been donated a large amount of money by two Calcutta lawyers to promote advanced education for Indians.
 In 1914, Sir Asutosh began spending the money, establishing new professorships and research programs.